santjc/threejs-journey-lab/README.md

 **Experiment: First Person Shooter Sandbox with Physics**
 - Folder: `chapter-three-experiment`
-- Description: In this experiment, an object-oriented approach is implemented to create a first person shooter camera and sandbox.
-Classes and inheritance are used to structure the code in a more organized manner.
+- Description: In this experiment, an object-oriented approach is implemented to create a realistic render, with environment maps, shooting physics.
+- Classes and inheritance are used to structure the code in a more organized manner.
 Additionally, physics are integrated using the Cannon-es library to simulate movement and interactions of objects in the scene.

 ## How to Use the Experiments